anonymokata/597966ea-d335-11ea-a83b-e63e00297f05/README.md

 # Babysitter Kata

 This kata is designed to implement standard coding practices.
-It is a test driven project. which a few helper functions.
+It is a test driven project with a few helper functions for the overall calculatePay function.

 ## Desired Result

 Kata will feature a babysitter, you.